coder-Aayush/ab-hugo-theme/README.md

 ### Adding Favicon

-Add you favicon at _static/img_ also yo need to add in _config.tomol_ file
+Add you favicon at _static/img_ also yo need to add in _config.toml_ file

 ```hugo
 [params]